-The West Indian Medical Journal is a peer-reviewed scientific Journal that has been in publication since 1951, initially under the journal title Jamaica Medical Review, shortly after the commissioning of the University of the West Indies (UWI) as a College of the University of London in 1948.
-The UWI achieved full University status and became independent in 1962.
-The purpose of the Journal is to provide information of relevance to the Caribbean in a wide range of disciplines in or related to the health sciences, thereby facilitating communication between workers in these fields, and contributing to improved healthcare.
+West Indian Medical Journal is a peer-reviewed scientific journal that has been in publication since 1951, initially under the journal title Jamaica Medical Review, shortly after the commissioning of The University of the West Indies (UWI) as a College of the University of London in 1948.
+The UWI achieved full university status and became independent in 1962.
+The purpose of the Journal is to provide information of relevance to the Caribbean in a wide range of disciplines in or related to the health sciences, thereby facilitating communication among workers in these fields and contributing to improved healthcare.

-The West Indian Medical Journal also publishes several annual supplements that include proceedings of the Caribbean Public Health Agency/Caribbean Health Research Conference, University Diabetic Outreach Project, Ophthalmological Society of the West Indies and Faculty of Medical Sciences Annual Research Conference and Workshop.
+West Indian Medical Journal also publishes several annual supplements that include proceedings of the Caribbean Public Health Agency (CARPHA), Faculty of Medical Sciences’ Annual Research Day Conference, Annual Research Day of The University of the West Indies School of Clinical Medicine and Research, The Bahamas.
 The Journal’s abbreviated title is West Indian Med J, which should be used in bibliographies, footnotes and bibliographical references and strips.

 All papers on submission are reviewed by a subcommittee.
 Those deemed worthy for review are sent to two or three reviewers (one of the three might be a statistician if necessary).
 The returned papers with reviewer comments are reviewed by the Editor-in-Chief.
 Papers may be rejected, accepted or sent back to authors for revision.
 Resubmitted papers from authors are reviewed by the Editor-in-Chief and may be sent back to reviewers or a final decision made by Editor-in-Chief.
 The decision of the Editorial Board is final with regards to rejected articles.
 Rejected articles will not be returned to the authors.
 The editorial subcommittee has the right to return sub-standard manuscripts to the authors, rather than passing them on to the reviewers.
 This implies outright rejection of the manuscript.